 For those who are NEW or need to update their information, please download and complete the Emergency form below, and return to us by email or dropped off to the school office:

 - FAQs: Parents of school age Children 2017

 Class assignments are made on a first come – first served basis, and while we try to accommodate everyone’s first choice, we cannot guarantee that every child will be assigned their preferred day.
 We will make every effort to keep children in the same family on the same day, per request, while remaining committed to maintaining class sizes that support the best learning environment for all of our children.

 CONTACT: Barbara Fink, Religious School Principal: EMAIL (860) 233-2774

 Our Religious School philosophy is rooted in Family Education, as the most significant and long-lasting learning is achieved through the context of family.
 When children see their parents study, their own study takes on a greater personal significance.

-Our nationally-recognized Torat Hayim program is an innovative curriculum designed to involve the whole family in Jewish learning.
+Our nationally-recognized Torat Hayim program offers an innovative curriculum designed to involve the whole family in Jewish learning.
 The goals are:

 - Provide a broad and deep religious educational experience for students and parents.

 - Develop Jewish activities within The Emanuel congregation as well as the family home.